martasmal/blog.martasmaldone.com/_posts/2012-05-22-readability-post.md

 layout: post
 title: "Testing Readability with a Bunch of Text"
 description: "A ton of text to test readability."
-tags: [sample post, readability, test, intro]
+oldtags: [sample post, readability, test, intro]
 image:
   feature: abstract-6.jpg
   credit: dargadgetz